1909 Borujerd earthquake: Damage

 Sixty villages within the region were either completely destroyed or damaged beyond repair.
 Casualties were extensive, occurring in 130 individual villages.
 However, damage was contained within a 40000 km2 area.
 Eight thousand were killed in this sector along with several thousand animals.
 Damage was worst within the epicentral area (Silakhor Valley) and surrounding valleys populated by domestic tribes.
 Signs of ground failure and landslides was evident for another 20–30 km southeast of the epicenter.

+The Persian Constitutional Revolution which brought turmoil and chaos across the country was underway when the earthquake occurred.
+Contact between authority bodies was irregular and inadequate.
+This may have contributed to unofficial information about the earthquake reaching Tehran, three weeks after the earthquake, through diplomatic messengers.
+Following a coup d'état in 1908, nearly all press companies were censored while those allowed to run published at inconsistent monthly or quarterly intervals.
+Hence, the Iranian press only reported the true scale of devastation in late April 1909.
+Due to the earthquake's far-reaching felt area, being felt in the Caucasus, Turkey and Baghdad, it was reported in the European press, although there was no information about its impact in the epicenter region.